 Nothing feels quite as good as a squeaky clean house.
 Our house cleaning checklist has 144 tasks and we promise, if you or your housekeeper complete all of them, your home will feel brand new.
 This checklist goes room by room to help you clean your home, and we even included a bonus spring cleaning checklist at the end for those times when you want a deep cleaning.

 Before we dive into the list, it’s worth calling out some of the supplies we think you’ll need to complete the job.
 We try to keep toxic chemicals out of our home, so we prefer natural & eco-friendly cleaning supplies.

 Every so often you’ll want to go above and beyond your normal cleaning routine.
 We think this is the perfect spring cleaning checklist.
 But that doesn’t mean you have to wait until April!
 In some cases we’ll go through these tasks every 3-6 months.

-A carbon monoxide detector and alarm is designed to alert users about the unsafe level of carbon monoxide.
+A carbon monoxide detector and an alarm are designed to alert users about the unsafe level of carbon monoxide.

 These work through making flashing lights and noise.

 Nevertheless, they also make flashlights and noise under some conditions.